PovertyAction/LAC_summit_python/2_NLP_lab/README.md

 We will perform sentiment analysis, to identify and extract subjective information from movie reviews and categorize them inot positive and negative reviews.

+*_This exercise is based on this <a href="https://www.kaggle.com/c/word2vec-nlp-tutorial/overview">kaggle tutorial</a> and modified to fit the objectives of the session._

 ### Materials in this repository
 1) NLP lab session.ipynb - Jupyter notebook with code for the excercise
 2) Slides - (ADD NAME) - Presentation slides for session